rajuiit/Introduction-to-Flask/README.md

 ## Requirements

-- Python 3.6 or higher
+- We recommend using the latest version of Python.
+Flask supports Python 3.8 and newer.
 - Flask

 ## Installation